 Let’s say you want to push an important change as-soon-as-possible… If you have worked with Microsoft EndPoint Configuration Manager (MECM) you are well aware of the possibility to initiate a machine policy sync to receive the latest changes, but with MEM we do not have the option to do that on bulk devices…

 This tool will use the MSGraph PowerShell module to initiate a device sync on either multiple or a single device!
-The tool is in development and new functionality will be added soon.

 Let’s rock enroll!